 Neem leaves are scientifically known as Azadirachta indica also called nim or margosa.
 Neem is a fast-growing tree of the mahogany family (Meliaceae).

-Neem leaves are scientifically known as Azadirachta indica, also called nim or margosa.
+Neem leaves are scientifically known as Azadirachta indica, called nim or margosa.
 Neem is a fast-growing tree of the mahogany family (Meliaceae).
 It grows in tropical regions such as Cameroon, Myanmar and India.

 In Cameroon, it is widespread in the northern part of the country.
 Neem is valued as a medicinal plant.
 The Neem Leaves, bark, and seeds are used to produce medicine.
 Every component of the neem plant is valuable.